stealavie/to-do-app/README.md

 - **User Authentication**: Secure user registration and login system using JWT.
 - **Group Management**: Users can create new learning groups, which generates a unique invite code.
 Other users can join existing groups using this code.
 - **Project Collaboration**: Within groups, members can create and manage shared projects, including setting names, descriptions, and deadlines.
+- **Advanced Task Management**: The platform now includes advanced features for managing tasks, such as setting priority and status, with enhanced UI components for a better user experience.
+- **Smart Notifications**: A new engine that analyzes user behavior and deadlines to send intelligent reminders, helping users stay on track.
 - **Real-time Updates**: The interface uses modern data fetching strategies to ensure that all information is kept up-to-date across clients, providing a seamless collaborative experience.

 ## 🛠 Technology Stack and Implementation Methods